Russell Elcock

-Russell Elcock (born December 6, 1993) is a Barbadian semi-professional road cyclist who started cycling in 2006 at the age of 12 and has several National and Caribbean Championship titles in the years 2008–2016.
+Russell Elcock (born December 6, 1993) is a Barbadian semi-professional road cyclist.
+He started cycling in 2006 at the age of 12, and has several National and Caribbean Championship titles between 2008 and 2016.
 He is a Hammer Nutrition sponsored athlete and currently rides for Team Drive Phase Sport based in Trinidad and Tobago.
 His specialty is the Road Individual Time Trial.
 He is a University of the West Indies graduate and is a past Queen's College Barbados student.